Piaggio: Production

 In 1956, with production of the millionth Vespa scooter, Italy had its first mass-produced motorised vehicle.
 Taking advantage of increased cash flow thanks to the success of the Vespa, Piaggio developed other products, including the 1957 Vespa 400, a compact passenger car.
 In 1959 Piaggio came under the control of the Agnelli family, the owners of car maker Fiat SpA.
 By 1960 Vespa had produced and sold 4 million units worldwide.
 In 1964 the aeronautical and motorcycle divisions of Piaggio split to become two independent companies as a result of the wide ownership by Fiat in Italian industry.
 The aeronautical division was named IAM Rinaldo Piaggio.
 The aircraft company Piaggio Aero was controlled by the family of Piero Ferrari, who still hold 10% of Ferrari.
 In 1969 Piaggio purchased the motorcycle company Gilera, one of the oldest European motorcycle manufacturers (founded in 1909), famous for its sporting achievements and world titles in the Motorcycle World Championship.
 In 1971 a steering wheel was added to the Piaggio Ape, a model first produced in 1948, culminating in the Ape Car.
 Four years later, in 1975, the company made the first prototype of an electric Ape.

-In 1988 the Vespa reached the milestone of 10 million units produced.
+In 1988 the Vespa reached 10 million units produced.

 In 1996, on the fiftieth anniversary of the first model, Vespa passed 15 million units produced and the new 4-stroke Vespa ET, the first completely new Vespa for 18 years, was launched.
 Piaggio was still in poor financial health but its brand recognition remained strong, boosted by the appearance of the ET4 in several Hollywood films.

-In 1999, in Baramati, production began on a three-wheeler Ape for the Indian domestic market.
+In 1999, in Baramati, production began on a three-wheeler Ape for the Indian market.

 In 2000 Piaggio and Vespa returned to the United States with the opening of the first Vespa Boutique in Los Angeles.
 In that same year the Piaggio Historical Museum was inaugurated in Pontedera.
 The museum showcases the Piaggio Historical Archive, one of the most comprehensive company archives on the industrial history of Italy.
 In 2001 the Piaggio Group acquired Derbi-Nacional Motor SA, an historical Spanish brand founded in 1922 that had won 18 world titles and was a continental leader in the small displacement motorbike segment.
 In the same year Gilera returned to the Motorcycle World Championship and immediately won the world title in the 125 category with Manuel Poggiali.